unproductive-labs/isekai-world-state/players/adb6ec9d/character.md

 - **Aggressive exploration style**: Approaches new world with weapon drawn
 - **WARNING STATUS**: Exhibiting meta-aggressive behavior toward the world's fundamental systems
 - **CONSEQUENCE PENDING**: The ancient forces that maintain reality may respond to such threats
+- **PHILOSOPHICAL AWAKENING**: Beginning to question the world's unusual relationship with mortality and chaos
+- **COSMIC COMPREHENSION**: Slowly grasping that death is "temporary and embarrassing" rather than permanent
+- **REALITY ADJUSTMENT**: Learning that this realm operates on fundamentally different cosmic mechanics

 ## Relationships
 - **Dave the Merchant**: Just met (neutral encounter)